simonberner/githubfollowme/README.md

 - [Do not mistake the em dash (—) for the slightly narrower en dash (–) or the even narrower hyphen (-)](https://www.thepunctuationguide.com/em-dash.html)
 ### SwiftUI
 - [GeometryReader?](https://swiftwithmajid.com/2020/11/04/how-to-use-geometryreader-without-breaking-swiftui-layout/)
+    - Lets you calculate the device screensize
     - Caution: it fills all the available space, and usually, this is not something you want to achieve.
 - [Downloading and Caching images in SwiftUI](https://www.avanderlee.com/swiftui/downloading-caching-images/)
 - [SwiftUI performance tips](https://martinmitrevski.com/2022/04/14/swiftui-performance-tips/)
 - [How to present a new view using sheets](https://www.hackingwithswift.com/quick-start/swiftui/how-to-present-a-new-view-using-sheets)
+- Caution: The order of the applied view modifiers matters, because each of them returns a new view!
 ### Regular Expressions
 - [Create and Test regex](https://regexr.com/)
 - [Regular Expression in Swift](https://www.advancedswift.com/regular-expressions/)